vinayandhavarapu/Solar-Tracking-System/Single_Axis_Solar_Tracker.md

 ![image](https://user-images.githubusercontent.com/70559104/190326946-b7125663-abe0-413d-b771-4e822bc462a8.png)

+Note: Put a Blockage between the 2 LDR by keeping it at distance of at least 5 cm.

 **Case 1: Sun is in the left side**
 Light on LDR1 is high because the shadow of barrier falls on LDR2 so solar plate moves clockwise.